Belgium offers a variety of attractive audiovisual incentives available to international co-productions and European productions.

 Belgium’s position makes it easily accessible from London, Paris, Amsterdam, and Germany, important when working with multinational clients and teams.

 At the helm of PSN Belgium is veteran producer Leila Fisher who earned her stripes servicing foreign film and photo shoots in South Africa before returning to her homeland.
-Along the way she’s worked with A-list directors and top-tier production houses.
+Along the way she’s worked with A-list directors, including Joe Vanhoutteghem, Raf Wathion, and Rutger Hauer; and top-tier production houses like Satellite My Love, Czar, and Pink Films.
 She now runs a production house positioned to offer foreign producers the local resources and access to incentives that make Belgium a sensible choice for film and photo projects.

 Frédéric Parmentier, Communication Marketing Manager.